thnguyendev/phpcore/README.md

-# phpcore 2.0.4
+# phpcore 3.0.0
-phpcore framework is a simple and easy to use MVC framework for web application development.
-It has been developed for the ease of building web application in PHP with OOP and MVC framework.
-It could be useful for projects in education.
+phpcore is a tiny MVC framework to develop web-based applications in PHP.
+It's simple and easy to use.

 ## Quick start
 1. Download and install Composer by the following url https://getcomposer.org/download/